 Most adults haven’t taken a standardized exam recently.
 It can be helpful to be reminded of some key strategies for how to approach a multiple-choice exam:

-ACRP and The Academy offer a variety of resources to help you study and prepare for your ACRP Certification exam, including practice exercises, eLearning programs, apps, and more.
+ACRP offers a variety of resources to help you study and prepare for your ACRP Certification exam, including practice exercises, eLearning programs, apps, and more.

-Upon completion of your computer based examination, you will receive a printed copy of your test results.
+Upon completion of your computer-based examination, you will receive your test results via email.
 A pass/fail score is generated based on your overall performance on the examination.

 The passing score is set by a panel of subject matter experts representative of the professional.
 These experts review each test question, evaluate the difficulty of the questions, and make a judgement as to how a candidate with basic proficiency would perform on the question.
 The judgements are analyzed statistically to determine the passing score.